pjohansson/inkling/docs/src/features/structure.md

 # -> thrice_fail
 #
 === thrice_fail ===
-The third time we return here we are out of choices and an error is returned.
+The third time we visit this we are out of choices and an error is returned.

 *   First choice -> thrice_fail
 *   Second choice -> thrice_fail